joelvonrotz/joelvonrotz.github.io/_posts/2020/10/2020-11-08-fulfillment.md

 This all feels a lot like a mix between [impostor's syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) & a lack of self-confidence.
 This has also hit me in various other areas, including my social life.
 I'm sometimes so focused on myself, that I completely forget about other more important things, like friendships.

-I'm so glad, that I've finally taken the courage to write this up, it feels great!
+I'm glad, that I've finally taken the courage to write this up, it feels great!
 I am a young adult, but I imagine, this is the process I have to do to get to know myself better.
 I can read the posts of a past Joel and reflect on it &rarr; What has changed since then?

-To those that have read this post, thank you and I hope you liked it.
-Feedback is always great to hear and might help me a lot!
+To those that have read this post, thank you and I hope you liked that unstructured mess of a post.
+Feedback is always great to hear and helps me a lot!